Large companies reverting to more normal operations as COVID wanes - NewsBreak

 Many office workers will still be required to wear masks in the office and get regularly tested.
 Front-line workers like store clerks and restaurant staff who were already physically going to work will have to adjust to maskless colleagues and customers — whether they like it or not.

 Megan Chichester, a 48-year-old graphic artist who works at a packaging company in De Soto, Kansas, received notice that she will have to return to the office in April.
-She has only stopped in the office a couple times since the pandemic began.New York City fires more than 1,000 workers over vaccine mandate
+She has only stopped in the office a couple of times since the pandemic began.Ford restricts resale of F-150 Lightning amid demand

 “I’m excited to see people in person because I have missed them,” she said.
 “But then on the other side, it’s also a little strange because I’m so used to not being around people that there’s a little bit of anxiety about it.”